Luk4s-O/openPKMS/coupling.md

-in electronics and telecommunication, coupling is the transfer of electrical energy from one [[circuit]] to another, or between parts of a circuit.
+in electronics and telecommunication, coupling is the transfer of electrical energy from one [[electric circuit]] to another, or between parts of a circuit.